particle-iot/docs/src/content/reference/datasheets/tracker/tracker-m-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

-- On the Monitor One, `Wire` (A0 and A1) is used in I2C mode by the user RGB LED and temperature sensor.
-Pins A0 and A1 cannot be used as GPIO or analog inputs.
+- On the Tracker M, pins D0 and D1 are used in I2C mode by the temperature sensor.
+Pins D0 and D1 cannot be used as GPIO.
-- On the Monitor One (and Tracker SoM), `Wire` and `Wire3` are two different I2C peripherals and can be used at the same time.
-- On the Monitor One (and Tracker SoM), `Wire3` and `Serial1` share the same pins and only one can be used at a time.

 ### Serial (UART)